doc4d/4d-web-studio/docs/datasources.md

 ## What is a datasource?

-Data sources contain data.
+Datasources contain data.
 You can bind them to your Webform components to determine where the data is displayed in your application.

 The **Data Sources** section groups the available datasources: